DETAILED ACTION

 However, Dong discloses: assigning all software threads of the cluster node to CPU cores of a same physical CPU node of the physical computing node (see [0025], [0037]; “if virtual central processing units of virtual machine A and virtual machine B are scheduled on the same physical processing unit, due to the cache contents loaded by the virtual central processing unit of virtual machine A at execution time being reusable by the virtual central processing unit of virtual machine B” and “schedule virtual central processing units of virtual machines of a group on the same physical processing unit”.
 Note: although Dong only used terms/objects like “virtual central processing units” instead of claimed “software threads”, it is reasonable to consider the threads of such virtual central processing units as claimed software threads due to it is understood that threads are the smallest execution components at computing fields and the threads of such virtual central processing units are software implemented due to the virtualization technology).

-It would have been obvious to one with ordinary skill, in the art before the effective filing date of the claim invention, to modify the allocations of virtual processors of a requesting pod or container from the combination of Lin and Maurya by including allocating or assigning all of virtual processors of a group of virtual machines on same physical processor from Dong, and thus the combination of Lin, Maurya and Dong would discloses the missing limitations from the combination of Lin and Maurya, since it would provide a mechanism of allocating processor resources efficiently via allocating related processes within same processor (see [0025] from Dong; “the cache contents loaded by the virtual central processing unit of virtual machine A at execution time being reusable by the virtual central processing unit of virtual machine B”).
+It would have been obvious to one with ordinary skill, in the art before the effective filing date of the claim invention, to modify the allocations of virtual processors of a requesting pod or container from the combination of Lin, Chen and Maurya by including allocating or assigning all of virtual processors of a group of virtual machines on same physical processor from Dong, and thus the combination of Lin, Chen Maurya and Dong would discloses the missing limitations from the combination of Lin, Chen and Maurya, since it would provide a mechanism of allocating processor resources efficiently via allocating related processes within same processor (see [0025] from Dong; “the cache contents loaded by the virtual central processing unit of virtual machine A at execution time being reusable by the virtual central processing unit of virtual machine B”).

 Response to Arguments

-Applicant’s arguments, filed 9/30/2025, with respect to rejections of claims 1-20 under 35 U.S.C.
-103 have been full considered but they are not persuasive.
+Applicant’s arguments, filed 5/13/2025, with respect to rejections of claims 1-3 and 5-20 under 35 U.S.C.
+103 have been full considered.
+New grounds of rejections are made based on the amended limitations from the independent claims.
+In addition, some of Applicant’s arguments are not persuasive.

-Applicant’s arguments at pages 7-13 are summarized as the following:
+Applicant’s arguments at pages 7-12 are summarized as the following:

 The examiner respectively disagrees.